AI Assistance Reduces Persistence and Hurts Independent Performance: Experiment 2: Replicating the results and ruling out confounds

 \subsection{Persistence costs are concentrated among those who obtain direct solutions}

-In this section, we analyze the relationship between AI usage patterns and downstream performance and persistence.
+In this section, we analyze the relationship between AI usage patterns and subsequent performance and persistence.
 Our analysis suggests that the persistence effect is concentrated among participants who used the AI to obtain direct solutions.
 These results focus on the AI-assisted subset of our RCT data and are cross-sectional in nature; therefore, the findings below are not necessarily causal.

 At the end of Experiment 2, we asked participants in the AI condition to self-report how they used the AI assistant during the task (using a multiple choice question).
 We found that the majority of participants (61\%, $N=189$) in the AI condition self-report that they used the AI primarily to get answers directly.
 Others reported that they used the AI to get hints or clarifications (27\%, $N=82$), and some participants reported no AI usage (12\%, $N=37$).
+We validate self-reported AI usage with chatlog reccords.
+Out of the 37 participants that reported no AI usage, 83.8\% did not message the AI at all and 94.1\% messaged less than three times.

 Figures~\ref{fig:usage_analysis}a and ~\ref{fig:usage_analysis}b show the solve rate and skip rate of the participants grouped by AI usage type for the pretest and the final test.
 For comparison, we also include data from the control participants.
 Using a one-way ANOVA test, we found that that there was no significant difference between the AI usage groups as well as the control group for the pretest solve rate ($F(3, 581) = 1.21$, $P = 0.306$, $\eta^2 = 0.006$) nor the pretest skip rate ($F(3, 581) = 0.56$, $P = 0.639$, $\eta^2 = 0.003$), implying that participants entered the experiment with similar skill and motivation levels.
 However, a one-way ANOVA test revealed a significant difference between the groups for both test solve rate ($F(3, 581) = 7.89$, $P < 0.001$, $\eta^2 = 0.039$) and test skip rate ($F(3, 581) = 2.80$, $P = 0.039$, $\eta^2 = 0.014$).